-This is a free, machine-independent word processing package designed for mathematics.
+LaTeX is a free, machine-independent software package designed for mathematics.
 Other programs, such as Microsoft Word, were not put together with this in mind (although they do have add ons, such as the Equation Editor, to try to deal with math).
 LaTeX will produce professional looking documents.